charlieknoll/dgpv2/README.md

 # Distribruted Giving Project Phase 2
 Application to enable management and verification of funds for a charitable organization using the Ethereum blockchain

+## High Level Testing Process Description

+The following use cases are tested in the tests/dgp.js file.

+- SuperAdmin deploys contract
+- SuperAdmin funds contract
+- Admin registers clients which prefunds the clients' wallets with ETH for gas costs and allocates USD (DUST) to the client
+- Admin registers vendors
+- Clients USD (DUST) vests over time
+- Clients make purchases from vendors
+- Vendors redeem USD

+## Edge test cases

+- Admin prevented from registering an existing client
+- Admin can redeem DUST for USD for vendors
+- Vendors can refund clients for mistaken purchases
+- Clients can't make purchase without enough vested DUST

 ## Glossary

 ### User types